Top 10 Emerging Food Technologies in The World

 5. Smart Sensors

 Fruits and vegetables are renowned for their abundance in nutrients, antioxidants, vitamins, dietary fiber, minerals, and bioactive molecules, constituting a vital element in a well-rounded diet with proven health benefits.
 The incorporation of probiotics into plant-based juices for the production of functional and nutraceutical food provides a cholesterol-free and allergen-free alternative to dairy probiotics, catering to individuals with lactose intolerance.
-This review emphasizes the positive impact of different probiotic strains on various diseases and compares the nutritional aspects of plant-based and dairy probiotic drinks.
 Market trends in probiotic drinks are discussed, with a comprehensive list of current plant-based probiotic drinks available globally.
-The fermentability of carbon sources in fruit and vegetable juices by probiotic microorganisms is crucial, and the metabolic pathways involved in sucrose, glucose, fructose, and galactose are highlighted.
-The review concludes by outlining key quality monitoring factors for probiotic products, including total soluble solids, sugar consumption, titratable acidity, pH, and stability at low storage temperatures.

 7. Forward Osmosis

 In the realm of food processing plants, the concentration process plays a crucial role in preserving food products until they reach consumers.
-Australia’s CSIRO organization, in collaboration with a U.S. membrane technology company, has researched to develop an innovative preservation processing technique utilizing membrane technology for liquid concentration, known as “forward osmosis.”
+Australia’s CSIRO organization, in collaboration with a U.S. membrane technology company, has developed an innovative preservation processing technique utilizing membrane technology for liquid concentration, known as “forward osmosis.”
 Forward osmosis represents a milder approach to concentrating food, requiring less energy and avoiding the use of heat.
 This method contributes to the natural retention of more nutrients, such as proteins and vitamins, during processing.
-As a result, the final product exhibits higher quality compared to those produced using traditional concentration methods.

 8. Nutraceuticals